silvio-galli/blocipedia/README.md

 - Every member user can upgrade to premium plan through a subscription of 10 $ via Stripe.
 - Every premium user can downgrade to free plan with one click.
 - Every premium user can add collaborators for private wikis even if they are not premium users.
+- As wikis have public interest, they are not deleted if their owner decide to delete his/her account from the application and their ownership moves to _admin user_.
+Their content and collaboration are preserved for other users.

 ---